Dr. Andreanna J. Welch (PI)

 Andrea Estandía (Research MSc Student)

 Andrea worked with me to investigate the deep evolutionary history of the albatrosses and petrels, as well as investigating the possibility of cryptic divergence among endangered and possibly extinct petrel species.
-Andrea is now completing her PhD at Oxford University.
+Andrea completed her PhD at Oxford University and has taken up a three year postdoc position there.

 Jess Taylor (Mbiol student)